 Temporary Employee.
-An employee who has been appointed for a specific limited period which does not exceed six (6) months or 1,040 regular hours of employment in any given calendar year.
+An employee who has been appointed for a specific limited period which does not exceed six (6) months or 1,040 regular hours of employment in any twelve consecutive month period of timegiven calendar year.
 A temporary employee is not eligible for employee benefits.